PFC Cherno More Varna: New millennium

 In 2018, Ilian Iliev returned to the club as head coach for the first time since his departure in 2006.
 Under Iliev, the team managed to stabilize its performances and frequently finished in the top six of the league in the upcoming years.
 In 2024, Cherno More finished second in the league, the team’s highest league position in the history of the Bulgarian league since its founding in 1948.
 The Sailors drew Hapoel Be'er Sheva in the second qualifying round of UEFA Conference League.
-The following season the Sailors again qualified for UEFA Conference league by finishing third in the league.
+The following season the Sailors again qualified for UEFA Conference League by finishing third in the league.
 This marked the first time Cherno More finished in the top 3 of the league in successive seasons.
+In the Conference League in the second round they drew İstanbul Başakşehir.
+In the first leg Cherno More lost 0–1 in Razgrad, but in the second leg they lost 4–0 in Istanbul, losing 5–0 on aggregate.